bellapickering/bellapickering.github.io/_posts/2020-04-14-Corona-Student.markdown

 After seeing everyone go home and be with their families, with the airports shutting there is such a hopeless feeling, so much uncertainty.

-What is to come after all of this, what further chaos will Corona virus cause?
+What is to come after all of this, what further chaos will Covid-19 cause?